Tenda-M/Bake-Boutique/README.md

 ## Issues and Bugs
 - Resolved issues with contact us form submission.
-- Adjusted layout for consistent display of recipe cards.
+- Adjusted layout for consistent display of testimonial cards.
 - Ongoing improvements for mobile responsiveness.

 ## Deployment
 - The application was deployed using Heroku, and the database was configured with PostgreSQL.
-- Cloudinary was integrated to manage image uploads for recipes.

 The following steps for creating and configuring a new Python workspace and API credentials have been informed by and adapted from the walkthrough project by [Code Institute's](https://codeinstitute.net/ie/).
 Please ensure each step is applicable to my project requirements and adjust the provided data accordingly.